 This isn’t everyone’s story, of course.
-Some women bounce right back and begin ovulating again immediately, or within a few months.
-But as more and more women who have been on the pill for upwards of 10 years start to come off of it, they’re caught off guard by what is technically called secondary amenorrhea, or not getting a period for three months or more after having had one previously.
+Some bounce right back and begin ovulating again immediately, or within a few months.
+But as more and more individuals who have been on the pill for upwards of 10 years start to come off of it, they’re caught off guard by what is technically called secondary amenorrhea, or not getting a period for three months or more after having had one previously.

 Because secondary amenorrhea is such a common problem, there’s quite a bit of advice floating around social media on “getting your period back,” particularly among wellness influencers.
 Supplements seem to work for some, while others end up seeking the help of doctors to trigger a period for them.